 I recently started reading the book Hidden Figures – The Untold Story of African American Women who Helped Win the Space Race.
 The book tells the story of the black female mathematicians who worked at NASA during the Space Race (Cold War time).
-It features Katherine Johnson, a mathematician who calculated flight trajectories for Project Mercury and other missions; Octavia Spencer, NASA supervisor, mathematician Dorothy Vaughan and NASA engineer Mary Jackson.
-They all worked in the gender and racially segregated division of the West Area Computers at Langley Research Center in Hampton, Virginia.
-I won’t spoil the plot of the book, but it is really a must-a-read one for everyone who needs to identify themselves in science and needs empowerment.
-This is a snap from the homonymous film based on the book.
+It features Katherine Johnson, the mathematician who calculated the flight trajectories for Project Mercury and other missions; Octavia Spencer, NASA supervisor; mathematician Dorothy Vaughan and NASA engineer Mary Jackson.
+They all worked in the gender and racially segregated division of the West Area Computers at Langley Research Centre in Hampton, Virginia.
+I won’t spoil the plot of the book, but it is really a must-a-read for everyone who feel like they don’t belong and struggle to exists in heavily white male dominated space like science.

-Last February, I came across the Kevin Hart’s guide to black history month, if you haven’t done it yet go watch it on Netflix right now!
+Last February, I came across the Kevin Hart’s guide to black history month, documentary available on Netflix!
 The documentary is a tribute to the heroism of some of the more under-appreciated figures in history that challenged racial intolerance in hopes of advancing equality.
 Some of the figures highlighted in the movie are:

 1. Dr Vivien Thomas, an American medical doctor who helped develop a procedure used to treat blue baby syndrome (now known as cyanotic heart disease) in the 1940s.
 Without any education past high school, Thomas rose above poverty and racism to become a cardiac surgery pioneer and a teacher of operative techniques to many of the USA most prominent surgeons.
 In 1976 he was awarded an honorary doctorate and named an instructor of surgery for the Johns Hopkins School of Medicine.